bits 20.

-I wanted to get the number of word changes between commits in my blogs.
-I asked for a git diff based nushell pipeline from Gemini:
+I wanted to get the number of word changes between commits in my blog.
+I asked for a git-diff-based Nushell pipeline from Gemini.

 Gemini proposed this: